One of the most common frustrations I hear from men is this:

 One of the most common causes of relational conflict between men and women is that men are “fixers.”
 We are solution oriented and tend to reside in a very logical headspace.

-And we, (very very very foolishly) assume that women are the same way.
+And we, (often very foolishly) assume that women are the same way.

 When your partner brings a problem to you, it’s easy to assume that she wants a solution.
 That she wants a quick fix.
-That she wants you to be the hero who swoops in and saves the day.
+That she wants you to be the hero who flies in and saves the day like Captain America.

 But oftentimes, nothing could be further from the truth.

 Women, first and foremost, want to be heard and understood like a well trained therapist with a good ear.

-They don’t want you to fix their problems.
+They don’t always want you to fix their problems.
 They want you to listen to them.
 To hear them.
 To empathize with them.
+To understand them.

-Sometimes, all they want is reassurance that their complaints and frustrations aren’t unfounded and a simple, “I’m sorry honey, that you had to go through that today.”
+Often, all women want is reassurance that their complaints and frustrations aren’t unfounded and a simple, “I’m sorry honey, that you had to go through that today.”
 Is all that is required to assuage her.